Autodesk Revit: Company history

 Charles River Software was founded in Newton, Massachusetts, on October 31, 1997, by Leonid Raiz and Irwin Jungreis, key developers of PTC's Pro/Engineer software for mechanical design, with the intent of adapting parametric modeling - previously used in mechanical CAD - to the building industry (PTC had previously tried and failed to market its recently acquired Reflex software to the construction sector).
 With funding from venture capitalists Atlas Venture and North Bridge Venture Partners, Raiz and Jungreis hired several software developers and architects and began developing Revit in C++ on the Microsoft Windows platform.
 In 1999 they hired Dave Lemont as CEO and recruited board members Jon Hirschtick, founder of SolidWorks and Arol Wolford, founder of CMD Group.

 The company was renamed Revit Technology Corporation in January 2000.
 Autodesk, best known for its AutoCAD line of products, purchased Revit Technology Corporation for US $133 million in 2002.
 The purchase allowed more research, development and improvement of the software.

-With their Revit platform, Autodesk is a significant player in the BIM market together with Tekla Structures, Trimble, Bentley Systems and the Nemetschek group (owner of Graphisoft's BIM application ArchiCAD, plus solutions including Allplan and Vectorworks), among others.
+Autodesk, through its Revit platform, operates in the BIM market alongside Tekla Structures, Trimble, Bentley Systems and the Nemetschek group.
+The Nemetschek group includes Graphisoft's ArchiCAD, as well as Allplan and Vectorworks.